 Don’t Shave the Same Spot Multiple Times

 “Keep in mind that you are taking a blade to your skin,” says McLain.
 “Every pass is exfoliating the skin.”
-And because this is a sensitive area on your body, you want to ensure that you aren’t running your razor over the same spot multiple times, which can lead to irritation and redness.
+And because this is such a sensitive area you want to ensure that you aren’t running your razor over the same spot multiple times, which can lead to irritation and redness.

 Soothe Razor Burn and Irritation with Natural Ingredients

 For those post-shaving woes, McLain advises using products with ingredients such as coconut oil, aloe or witch hazel to help soothe and calm the area.
-We love the Thayers Original Facial Toner soaked on a cotton pad.
-With witch hazel and soothing aloe vera, it works to cool down and comfort the skin after shaving by fighting razor burn and sensitivity.
-Not to mention, it’s made with aloe vera and witch hazel to soothe the skin.
+We love to swipe Thayers Original Facial Toner over the area with a cotton pad.
+With witch hazel and soothing aloe vera, it works to cool down and comfort the skin after shaving.

 Let the Area Breathe Post-Shave

-“I also advise clients to avoid any activities that would involve lots of friction or sweating (think: running, intense exercise) if they are prone to razor burn,” says McLain.
+“I advise clients to avoid any activities that would involve lots of friction or sweating – think running, intense exercise – if they are prone to razor burn,” says McLain.
 “Too much friction or sweating can just lead to more issues.
 Letting the area breathe and calm down before engaging in those activities is best.”